fismoilov20/gradient-descent-algorithm/README.md

 model = MNIST_FullyConnected(28 * 28, 128, 10).to(DEVICE)
 ```

-Next, import gradient_descent package and initialize a stack of hyperoptimizers.
-This example uses the stack `Adam/SGD`.
+2. Next, import the `gradient_descent` package and create a stack of hyperoptimizers.
+In this example, we initialize a stack called `Adam/SGD`.

 ```python
 from gradient_descent_the_ultimate_optimizer import gdtuo